jordonpapello-beep/inventory-analytics-pipeline/README.md

 b.)
 SQL Database Creation and Data Ingestion:
 - Created a MySQL database and table structure
 - SQL Data Cleaning and Normalization (explained in detail in the sql file)
   - Updated numeric columns to set invalid negative values to NULL
   - Replaced NULL values in weekly order columns with 0
   - Removed remaining invalid or unwanted rows that were missed in excel
+  - etc...

 c.)
 Import Into R:
 - Imported two years of cleaned inventory data into R as data frames